Git Mode Setup

 Build versioned documentation from Git branches and tags

 Git mode builds documentation from Git branches or tags instead of folder copies.
-This is ideal for projects that already use release branches.
+This is ideal for projects that already use release branches or release tags.

 When to Use Git Mode